0xBlockchainDeveloper/0xBlockchainDeveloper/README.md

 - 👋 Hi, I’m @0xBlockchainDeveloper
-- 👀 I’m interested in DAO developers
+- 👀 I’m interested in NFT's Projects
 - 🌱 I’m currently learning Rect,Hardhat and solidity
 - 💞️ I’m looking to collaborate on building new blockchain projects
 - 📫 How to reach me -- unreachable